 Some disciplines have a lot of requirements, which necessitate careful planning, starting in the first semester of your first-year.
 If you are interested in health sciences, engineering, education (teacher licensure), or education abroad, please read the information provided below and click on the links for further details.

-The field of health sciences is broad—including not only the practice of medicine but other areas such as osteopathic medicine, naturopathic medicine, dentistry, veterinary science, pharmacy, optometry, physical therapy, nursing, genetic counseling, and public health, to name a few.
+The field of health sciences is broad, including not only the practice of medicine but other areas such as dentistry, veterinary medicine, naturopathic medicine, pharmacy, optometry, physical therapy, nursing, genetic counseling, and public health, to name a few.
+Pre-Health Students take courses from across all areas of the college and may select any major.

 Mount Holyoke students can earn a degree in engineering in two different ways, either by earning a master's degree in engineering after graduation from Mount Holyoke or by earning a second bachelor's degree, through what is called a dual degree program.